ShivamRai2003/PostGis_Docker---Google-Code-In/README.md

 **Guys you will be thinking that it is like Virtual Machine.
 But it’s not true.
 See the difference below.**

-``Virtual Machine - Hardware-level process isolation , Each VM has a separate OS , Boots in minutes 	, VMs are of few GBs , Ready-made VMs are difficult to find, Creating VM takes a relatively longer time , and More resource usage``
+``Virtual Machine - Hardware-level process isolation , Each VM has a separate OS , Boots in minutes 	, VMs are of few GBs , Ready-made VMs are difficult to find, Creating VM takes a relatively longer time , and More resource usage.``

-``Docker - OS level process isolation, Each container can share OS , Boots in seconds, Containers are lightweight (KBs/MBs), Pre-built docker containers are easily avilable, Containers can be created in seconds and Less resource usage``
+``Docker - OS level process isolation, Each container can share OS , Boots in seconds, Containers are lightweight (KBs/MBs), Pre-built docker containers are easily avilable, Containers can be created in seconds and Less resource usage.``

 **Guys See the below architecture between Virtual Machine and Docker**